angeline-hilda/OCI-Terraform-ObjectStorage/README.md

 ### Bucket Access Logs
 Stores read/write access logs for auditing and tracking.

-## Note
-Before enabling these features, check their interaction with other Object Storage features.
+> **Note:** Before enabling these features, check their [interaction with other Object Storage features](##Documentation).
 Not all features can be enabled simultaneously, and some may have dependencies or limitations when used together.

 ## Using with Terraform